psyhomb/k8s-deployer/README.md

 About
 ---
-Deploy Kubernetes service and insert retrieved information into Consul K/V store
+Deploy Kubernetes service and insert retrieved information into the Consul K/V store

 ![kubernetes-external-load-balancing](./images/kubernetes-external-load-balancing.png)